reacherhq/check-if-email-exists/README.md

 ## ✅ What Does This Tool Check?

-The main feature this tool checks is deliverability:

-✔️ **Deliverability.** Is mailbox for the email address deliverable?
+The main feature this tool checks is ✔️ **Deliverability:** Is mailbox for the email address deliverable?

-It also checks the following properties of an email address:
+However, it goes more into details, and checks all the following properties of an email address:

 ✔️ **Syntax validation.** Is the address syntactically valid?